modmore/docs/en/01_Commerce/v1/10_Orders/Reference.md

 {{- increment|str_pad_left(5, '0') -}}{% if test %}-TEST{% endif %}
 ````

+## Start increments at a certain number

+By default, increments start at 1.
+To change that, set the `commerce.order_increment_start` system setting to the lowest value you want increments to start at.
+(Added in v1.0.1)

 ## Reset increments yearly

 If you include the year in the reference, you'll likely want to reset the increment every year as well.
 To do that, enable the `commerce.order_increment_reset_yearly` system setting.
-New orders will automatically start from 1 again at January 1st midnight server time.
+New orders will automatically start from 1 (or the value of the `commerce.order_increment_start` setting) again at January 1st midnight server time.

 ## Regenerating order references